Jared-James/Jared-James/README.md

 Full Stack JavaScript & React Developer

-Believer of the craftsman philosophy & also really into productivity & I also play golf.
+Believer of the craftsman philosophy & really into productivity & I also play golf.

 My Stack consits of